solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 [Logcat](https://developer.android.com/studio/debug/logcat) provides a useful solution - enabling you to view logs from all applications running on your device including the wallet.
-By leveraging Logcat, you can monitor the interaction between your dApp and the wallet, helping you identify any issues that arise during transaction signing and submission.
+By leveraging Logcat, you can monitor the interaction between your app and the wallet, helping you identify any issues that arise during transaction signing and submission.

-If Logcat is not your preferred tool, an alternative approach is to use the wallet solely for signing transactions, while handling the actual transaction submission in your dApp’s code.
+If Logcat is not your preferred tool, an alternative approach is to use the wallet solely for signing transactions, while handling the actual transaction submission in your app’s code.
 This method allows for greater control over debugging, as you can inspect the transaction flow more thoroughly on the client side.